-Peru Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 16th, 2021, Peru Housing Authority has 1 waiting lists that are open now or opening soon.
+Peru Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.Peru Housing Authority serves Cass County, Grant County, Howard County and Miami County on behalf of Indiana Housing and Community Development Authority.

-Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
+During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
+Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
-If there is no information online, contact the housing authority directly.
-Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.
+If there is no information online, you can contact the housing authority directly.
+Office operations may be different from usual, and it may take days or weeks to get a response.

 Peru Housing Authority Phone: (765) 473-6601.

 The Peru Housing Authority (PHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 Applications were last accepted from March 22, 2021 until March 26, 2021.
 There is no notice of when this waiting list will reopen.